makeruniverse/docs/docs/studios/team-studio.md

-A Teams Studio to unlock agile teamwork
+A Teams Studio to work as teams